KaiserSoft/DNSmadeEasy_Client/README.md

 Requirements
 ============
 * PHP 5.x or later.
-Tested with PHP 5.6 on Linux and with XAMPP on Windows 10
+Tested with PHP 5.6 on Linux and with XAMPP on Windows 10^
-* Exit status of zero on regular exit or 99 on error

 USAGE